nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `done INDEX [MORE_INDEXES]`

-You can keep track of your undone assignments by marking assignments that you've completed as done.
+You can keep track of your uncompleted assignments by marking assignments that you've completed as done.

 You can mark **one or more** assignments as done by specifiying the assignment(s) `INDEX` as shown in your list.
 Here is an example with steps to follow: